KrishnaDessai/SJ-innovation/README.md

     cd task-management-system

 # Step 2: Configure Database Connection
-    Open the <strong> "partials\_dbconnect.php" </strong> file in your preferred text editor and update the database connection details:
+    Open the "partials\_dbconnect.php" file in your preferred text editor and update the database connection details:

     $servername = "localhost"; // Replace with your server name
     $username = "root"; // Replace with your MySQL username